davidmcclure/literary-interior/writing/techne-sqlite/post.md

 ![](split/embrace.png)

+Very similar.
 In other cases, though, there are interesting differences - words related to marriage shift towards the narrative beginning, somewhere in the space between the Gail and Chicago corpora:

 [marriage]